 His performing credits include solo engagements with the Cleveland Orchestra, China National , Dresden Philharmonic, Gulbenkian, Frankfurt HR Radio, Mariinsky, Slovak Philharmonic, and Utah Symphony Orchestra under such conductors as Valery Gergiev, Jahja Ling, George Pehlivanian, Vladimir Spivakov, Markus Stenz, and Sebastian Weigle.
 He has performed at Great Halls of the Alte Oper Frankfurt, Beijing’s National Center for the Performing Arts, Berlin Philharmonie, Gulbenkian Foundation, Moscow Conservatory, Théâtre des Champs Elysées, Warsaw Philharmonie, as well as Mariinsky Theater’s Concert Hall and Carnegie Hall.

-The highlights of 2017 include a feature episode on "Living the Classical Life", a solo recital at the Mozart Saal of Alte Oper Frankfurt and a solo recital as well as Rachmaninoff's 4th Concerto with Mariinsky Orchestra under Valery Gergiev at the II International Mariinsky Far East Festival.
+Most recent highlights include a feature episode on "Living the Classical Life", a solo recital at the Mozart Saal of Alte Oper Frankfurt and appearance at the II International Mariinsky Far East Festival with a solo recital as well as Rachmaninoff's 4th Piano Concerto with Mariinsky Orchestra under Valery Gergiev.